ProceduresGovernment

 The visualization shows the distribution of School Teachers and Equivalents in different industries and economic sectors.

-At third quarter of 2024, the workforce was higher in Higher Technical Education Schools (75.2%), Basic, Middle and Special Needs Education Schools (24.1%), and Regulation and Promotion of Economic Developmen (0.34%).
+At first quarter of 2026, the workforce was higher in Higher Technical Education Schools (79%) and Basic, Middle and Special Needs Education Schools (21%).

 Labor Informality